mistergreen/WAAC/README.md

-# WAAC - Wireless Automated  Aquarium Controller
+# WAAC - Web Arduino Aquarium Controller
 Alpha 0.01

 There are a few things I need to finish but if you would like to contribute, please do.